jhawkwind/factorio-SEinit/README.md

      - make - Required to recompile.
    - **REQUIRED to debug the policy**
      - _policycoreutils-devel_ package - Optional if using RPM or just making small adjustments.
 Required if debugging.
+     - _setools-console_ package - Required if debugging, optional in other cases.

 # Debugging